 Ammonia Avenue (1984)

-I was in complete shock and disarray reading many community reviews of this album ..
-Put some respect on Ammonia Avenue!
+I was in complete shock and disarray reading some of the community reviews of this album… Put some DAMN respect on Ammonia Avenue!

-I am at a loss for words as this is without a doubt one of The Alan Parsons Project’s greatest works up until this point.
-It is gorgeous and it is absolutely a No Skip Album.
-This band is 5 for 6 in the NSA department and I keep wondering how much longer can they keep this momentum going.
+I’m at a loss for words because Ammonia Avenue is, without a doubt, one of The Alan Parsons Project’s greatest works up to this point—if not the best.
+It’s absolutely gorgeous and, without question, a No Skip Album.
+The band is now 5 for 6 in the NSA department, and I keep wondering: how much longer can they keep this momentum going?

 *big sigh*